Skip to Main Content

 Elissa Jelalian, PhD, Director

-Learn more about the fellowships being offered in our Research Fellowship Program (RFP).
+Find available fellowships in our Research Fellowship Program (RFP).

 RFP fellowship positions are 1-2 years in duration.
 Agreement to continue for a second year of training, when available, is decided upon by the postdoctoral fellow and the primary supervisor midway through the first year.
 The supervisor informs the postdoctoral fellow that he/she would like him/her to stay a second year by mid-December.
 Postdoctoral fellows must make a decision by January 1st in order to allow sufficient time to recruit a replacement.